 You will be responsible for all travel and other costs in getting to and from the port of departure including flights, accommodation, medical screening, etc.

 Arts Fellows are eligible for financial support of up to $5000 to cover these expenses.
-The funding is provided by the ANAT and will be managed directly between ANAT and the Arts Fellow.
+The funding is provided by ANAT and is managed directly between ANAT and the Arts Fellow.

 You will be required to provide your own equipment and personal clothing, although specialised Antarctic clothing will be provided by the Australian Antarctic Division (AAD).

-In general the AAD seeks to provide Arts Fellowship participants complete freedom in their work, however, if successful, you must agree in writing to contractual obligations before embarking for Antarctica and regarding the completion of your project.
+In general the AAD seeks to provide Arts Fellows freedom in their work, however, if successful, you must agree in writing to contractual obligations before embarking for Antarctica and regarding the completion of your project.